Common Medicaid Myths

 The Medicaid agency will look at both of your assets, so it still applies no matter which spouse has their name on it.

 Myth 6: Medicaid rules that applied to your neighbor will also apply to you.

 This depends on a variety of factors, but the most important thing to consider is when your neighbor applied for Medicaid.
 Medicaid rules have changed over the years and what applied to your neighbor may not apply to you.
 Your neighbor may also have a different financial situation than you do, so it is best to talk to a Brighton elder law attorney.

 Myth 7: Your power of attorney can automatically take property out of your name if you ever need to apply for Medicaid.

 Generally, you must include a “gifting power” when you sign a durable power of attorney if you want them to have the ability to transfer assets to your spouse or children.
 We recommend discussing this with your attorney when you are considering long term care planning.

 Myth 8: You must use up your assets before applying for Medicaid if you enter a nursing home as a private pay resident.

 This is untrue for a couple of reasons.
 You are allowed to keep certain property, as well as non-countable assets.
 You may also transfer assets to your spouse or children.
 As a word of caution, some nursing homes may tell you that you have to remain “private pay” until your assets are gone because the rates patients pay are often higher than what they can get for Medicaid reimbursement rates.
 A Brighton elder care attorney can work with you to ensure that you are Medicaid-eligible.

 Myth 9: You can only give away $14,000 per year under current Medicaid rules.

 We hope this has helped to debunk some of these common myths.
-We invite you to contact Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC to learn more about Medicaid planning.
+We invite you to contact Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC to learn more about Medicaid planning and Michigan Medicaid law.
 Call us today at (810) 893-5277.